splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/3-building-programs/1-tour/3-hello-cpp.md

 ---
-title: Hello from another language
+title: Hello from C/C++
 ---

-To wrap up this tour, lets also compile a small C++ program.
+To wrap up this tour, let's also compile a small C/C++ program.
 When we get to [Part 2](/book/part-2-organised-code/00-part-2-programs-as-organised-code) we will be switching language.
 While you are getting things setup, best to test this is working as well!

 ## Creating a project

 The C++ language aims to be very flexible, meaning you have to do lots yourself.
 As a result, there is no project concepts.
 All you need is a file with your code in it.
 We could put these all in one folder, or keep using a folder for each project.

-Let's create a code folder called **CppCode**.
+Let's create a code folder called **CppCode** in our *Documents/Code* folder.
 This can be used for any small C++ code files we want to work with.

 ```zsh
 # Remember to use /c/Users/<username>/Documents/Code for MSys